yiisoft/yii2/docs/guide/template.md

 ],
 ```

-Then in your template you can use it the following way:
+Once configured, in your template you can use the globals in the following way:

 ```
 Hello, {{name}}! {{ html.a('Please login', 'site/login') | raw }}.